dotnet/msbuild/toolset/Documentation/project-docs/developer-guide.md

 The build script will output a `dotnet` installation to `artifacts\tmp\Debug\dotnet` that will include any local changes to the .NET Core CLI.

+To open the solution in Visual Studio, be sure to run `artifacts\sdk-build-env.bat` first and open with `devenv sdk.sln`.

 ### Linux and macOS

 Run the following command from the root of the repository: